tanvirtanjum/MADE-SS-24/project/Data_Analysis/Analysis_Report/analysis-report.md

           style="width:80%">
     <figcaption>Figure 3: DB - Source 2</figcaption>
 </figure>
 Then it was used to sort out the work conducted by merging and creating a singular format for data transference and analysis.
-Some of the steps included in the process were data cleaning, transformation, and validation to ensure that all of the steps were in order and that the data flow was reliable.
+Some of the steps included in the process were - data cleaning, transformation, and validation to ensure that all of the steps were in order and that the data flow was reliable.
 <figure align="center" style="width:100%">
     <img src="./FinalDB.png"
          alt="Final Merged Data"
          style="width:80%">
     <figcaption>Figure 4: Final Merged Data</figcaption>
 </figure>
-By doing this, I was able to greatly enhance the quality of the research while showing how important data engineering is to any research project.
+By doing this, I was able to enhance the quality of the data while showing how important data engineering is to any project.

 >Following technologies were used- python, pandas, colorama, matplotlib, sqlite3, vs-code

-For more data processing details visit [`[here].`](https://github.com/tanvirtanjum/MADE-SS-24/blob/main/project/data-report.pdf)
+For more data processing details visit *[`[here].`](https://github.com/tanvirtanjum/MADE-SS-24/blob/main/project/data-report.pdf)*

 > #### 3.
 Analysis

-For the data analysis, I selected six countries: `Indonesia (IDN), Mozambique (MOZ), Italy (ITA), The United States (USA), Chile (CHL), and Australia (AUS)`.
-The analysis focused on the period from `2010` to `2019`.
-That allows a comprehensive examination.
-By focusing on this specific time-frame, I ensured that the data was recent enough to be relevant, yet extensive enough to capture significant changes and developments.
-This targeted selection of countries and years provided a diverse and rich dataset, facilitating a robust comparative analysis.
+For the data analysis, I selected six countries: **Indonesia (IDN), Mozambique (MOZ), Italy (ITA), The United States (USA), Chile (CHL), and Australia (AUS)**.
+The analysis focused on the period from **2010** to **2019**.
+This allows for a thorough examination.
+By concentrating on this particular period, I made sure that the information was up-to-date enough to be pertinent, but also comprehensive enough to encompass important changes and advancements.
+This specific choice of countries and years yielded a varied and abundant set of data, enabling a strong comparative analysis.

-I used line charts for the analysis.[`[Source Code]`](https://github.com/tanvirtanjum/MADE-SS-24/blob/main/project/Data_Analysis/data_analysis.py)
+I used line charts for the analysis.*[`[Source Code]`](https://github.com/tanvirtanjum/MADE-SS-24/blob/main/project/Data_Analysis/data_analysis.py)*
-Initially, I examined separately, the changes in surface temperature and incidents occurred for the chosen countries within the specified time-frame.
+Initially, I analyzed separately, the changes in surface temperature and incidents occurred for the chosen countries within the specified time-frame.
 <figure align="center" style="width:90%">
     <table>
     <tr>